KaranBanjade/GLI/README.md

       visit [options] [string]
       help [command]            display help for command
     ```
-- ```wiz list``` commnad prints the table of frameworks supported by wiz alongwith their requirements and the official websites of the framworks.
+- ```gli list``` commnad prints the table of frameworks supported by gli alongwith their requirements and the official websites of the framworks.
     >```
-    $ wiz list
+    $ gli list
 ┌─────────┬─────────────────────────────┬──────────────┬────────────────────────────┐
 │ Id      │ Commands                    │ Requirements │ Website                    │
 ├─────────┼─────────────────────────────┼──────────────┼────────────────────────────┤